NCarr2021/Amazon_Vine_Analysis/README.md

-The percentage difference with 5 star reviews between the Vine program at 57.2% versus 46.3% in the non-Vine program indicates a positivity bias for the Vine program.
+The percentage difference with 5 star reviews between the Vine program at 57.2% versus 46.3% in the non-Vine program indicates no positivity bias for the Vine program.
+Even though the percentage difference is over 10%, the number of non-Vine reviews is much greater than the Vine reviews and should be considered.

 Statistical analysis using Mean-Median-Mode to validate the positivity bias for the Vine program.